The Journey to Everest

 The honest answer: I don’t know.

 It could be four years from now, or it could be eight.
 There’s a reason my project is called takingforeverest!
-If I had unlimited time off and a bottomless bank account, I could probably move through these stages much faster.
+If I had unlimited time off and a bottomless bank account, I could move through these stages much faster.
 But that’s not my reality.

 I have a 9–5 job, limited PTO, bills to pay, and a life to live in between training sessions.
-This slower pace isn’t just practical, it’s a reminder that big dreams can grow alongside real life.
+This slower pace isn’t just practical, but a reminder that big dreams can grow alongside real life.
 It may take me longer, but that’s part of what will make it more meaningful when I finally stand on the summit.